- Until the invention of trains, horses were the fastest source of locomotion on land.

 They excel at many equestrian disciplines such as reining, Western pleasure, and show jumping.

 The American Paint Horse Association, which maintains a complete registry for this breed, even operates its unique racing circuit.
-A horse by the name of Izzy Legal, which competed back in the 1990s, still holds the record the number of wins on the circuit.
+A horse by the name of Izzy Legal, which competed back in the 1990s, still holds the record for the number of wins on the circuit.

 It’s thought that these fast horses can achieve top speeds of around 40 miles per hour.